 As you come up the finish chute, take a little time to reflect on what you have achieved, and relish the experience of finishing Challenge Wanaka.

 Once under the finish gantry, each competitor will have their finish line photo taken, be assessed by the medical team and be guided through the recovery tent where a well-earned massage, food, drink and congratulations await you!

 Individuals and teams 11.30pm

 Finisher Tee Shirt

 There will no sizing guarantees for race entries after this date.
 You are responsible for ordering your size according to the sizing guide below.
-If you wish to check or change your size you can view your registration by logging in using your confirmation number at this link (your confirmation number can be found in confirmation email).
-Please contact us if you wish to change your size.
+If you wish to check or change your size you can view and update throgh your entry profile – click here or please contact us

 Measurements in CM